ARM-software/bob-build/README.md

 `core` - contains the core Go code

-`graph` - contains a simple Go graph implementation
+`internal` - contains Go packages for internal use

-`utils` - miscellaneous utility functions in Go
+`plugins` - contains plugins for Soong

 ### Developing for Bob